loyalagents/loyal-agent-evals/README.md

-# Preliminary Fiduciary Duty of Loyalty Dataset and Notional Eval Test Run
+# Fiduciary Duty of Loyalty Dataset and Notional Eval Test Run

 ________